Flux-switching Floquet engineering: General Drives

+where we impose the branch cut at $\varepsilon_{\text{c}}$ in the same way as in Eq. \eqref{eq: branchcut_ham}.
 The bulk Hamiltonian for the $j^{\text{th}}$ step is defined on the $Q$-folded RBZ by performing the appropriate Fourier transformations of Eq. \eqref{eq: H_j}

 A complete ``butterfly'' quasienergy spectrum may be obtained by diagonalizing Eq. \eqref{eq:U_piecewise_bulk} and varying the values of each $\alpha_j$.
 Given $L$ distinct flux steps at fixed values of $\{T_j\}$, it is an $L$+1 dimensional object with the quasienergy gaps forming empty chambers in the space.
 We plot a slice of the quasienergy butterfly spectrum for $\alpha_1 = -1/2$, $T_1 = 0.2$, and $T_2 = 3.05$ by varying $\alpha_2$ and diagonalizing $U(\mathbf{k}, T)$ in Fig. \ref{fig:butterfly_half}.
-Notably, the gap centered at $\alpha_2 = 1/2$, $\varepsilon = \pi/T$ carries $W = 2$ for a range of nearby fluxes regardless of whether the gap straddles the Floquet boundary (and hence carries the winding labeled $W_\pi$) or not.
+Notably, near $\alpha_2=1/2$ the gap around quasienergy $\varepsilon=\pi/T$ carries winding of $W = 2$ over a finite interval of $\alpha_2$.
+Importantly, this feature is not tied to a particular zone-edge convention: shifting the branch cut moves which gap is designated $W_\pi$, but does not remove the underlying spectral-flow structure responsible for $W=2$.
+Moreover, the blue-highlighted regions in Fig.~\ref{fig:butterfly_half} exhibit all gaps carrying a nonzero winding--a behavior that cannot occur in any static band structure.
+In equilibrium there is always a topmost and bottommost gap with zero net chiral spectral flow, and no choice of branch cut for the flux-switching protocols in the blue regions highlighted in Fig. \ref{fig:butterfly_half} can emulate trivial outer gaps.
+Another noteworthy observation of Fig. \ref{fig:butterfly_half} is that if one slightly detunes $\alpha_2$ from 1/2 one yields a quasienergy spectrum with only one distinct gap (with winding $W$ = 2).
+This topological phase has no static counterpart--the sum of the quasienergy bands' Chern numbers is zero, and yet there is a nonzero winding through the single distinct gap in the spectrum.
+We plot the bulk quasienergy spectrum, flattened along $k_y$, for this phase in Fig. \ref{fig:band_labels_anom}.
+These observations make it clear that the flux-switching drive can therefore access topology absent in static Harper--Hofstadter physics.

 In the static Harper-Hofstadter model, the St\v{r}eda formula \cite{Streda_og} may be used to relate the rate of change of occupied states with magnetic flux to the sum of the Chern numbers of the occupied bands.
 Recently, the Floquet analogue of the St\v{r}eda formula was developed \cite{Streda} which we may use with particular benefit for our purposes here.
-The windings through a given gap at quasienergy $\varepsilon = \mu$ for a general driven model are partitioned into normal ($N$) and anomalous ($A$) contributions
+The windings through a given gap at quasienergy $\mu$ for a general driven model are partitioned into normal ($N$) and anomalous ($A$) contributions

 where